-Topgrading is a methodology of recruiting, interviewing, selecting and retaining top talent developed by Brad and Geoff Smart designed to increase your likelihood of hiring and retaining A players.
+Topgrading is a methodology of recruiting, interviewing, selecting and retaining top talent developed by Brad Smart and Geoff Smart designed to increase your likelihood of hiring and retaining A players.
 We’ve been recommending this method to Rhythm clients for many years.
 We even use it ourselves, so we know firsthand the power of Topgrading.
-You can find a lot of great (and free) resources on their website.
+You can find many great (and free) resources on their website.
 When used in conjunction with Job Scorecards, an enhanced version of job descriptions, you can better attract and retain the A-Players you need to hit your growth goals.

 - Create Job Scorecards.
 The only way to know for sure if someone is delivering good results is to get clear about what the results should be.
-You can use our Job Scorecard tool to clarify the Purpose, Desired Results, Skills & Competencies, Key Responsibilities and Core Values you want to use to consistently evaluate employees and candidates.
+You can use our Job Scorecard tool to clarify the detailed job Purpose, Desired Results, Skills & Competencies, Key Responsibilities and Core Values you want to use to evaluate employees and candidates consistently.
 Everyone deserves the gift of clear goals and expectations, so you will eventually want to create a Job Scorecard for everyone in your company, but at the very least, you should commit to not hiring another person until you create a Job Scorecard for that particular position.

-- Recruit first from within your own networks.
+- Recruit first from within your networks.
 Once you have a clear idea of what you’re looking for, start by sharing it with people you know, trust and admire to see if they can recommend anyone for you to contact.
 There is no better reference than someone choosing to work with an individual for a second time, so if one of your A Players recommends you talk to someone they used to work with, you should pay very close attention.

 - Follow the recommended Topgrading interview process:

-- Telephone Screening Interview - This is a phone interview designed to eliminate bad matches early on and save you time in the long run.
+- Telephone Screening Interview - This phone interview is designed to eliminate bad matches early on and save you time in the long run.
 You need to develop a consistent process for conducting these interviews.
 You should have a few deal-breaker questions in the beginning, and if the candidate makes it past those, be prepared to spend 30-45 minutes asking more detailed questions and sharing what the position will require.
 If not, the interview should be pretty short.
 If all goes well with the next set of questions and you believe you have a potentially good candidate, and the candidate is interested in pursuing the position, the next step will be Competency Interviews.

 - Make sure the candidate is as excited about you as you are about them.
 It is possible to find what appears to be your dream candidate, but keep in mind that it’s just as important for them to be as excited and in love with you, your company, and this position as you are with them.
 The last thing you need is a reluctant new hire or someone who feels like they might be settling for something that isn’t a great fit for them.
 Look for clues in the Topgrading Interview and come right out and ask them if necessary.
 They will appreciate your candor.